World Cup terms to know

 "Direct and indirect free kicks and penalty kicks can only be awarded for offenses committed when the ball is in play," the IFAB says.

-Header: This term describes when a player uses their head to maneuver the ball.
+Header: This term describes when a player uses their head to maneuver the ball, the Washington Post reports.

 Kit: A player’s uniform, which may feature bright colors and designs.
 You can check out the kits for all 32 teams competing in the 2018 FIFA World Cup here.